 Wednesday October 2, 2002 Day 42

 I woke up at 0545 with strong feeling that something was wrong.
-Sure enough the wind had changed direction to NE and increased gusting to 22 knots and had blown Thetis dangerously near the rocky shore.
+Sure enough the wind had changed direction to NE and increased, gusting to 22 knots, and had blown Thetis dangerously near the rocky shore.
 I started the engine and engaged it in slow forward while I took up the slack on the anchor chain.
 It did not work.
 The anchor was dragging.
 I re-anchored but because it was dark I was not sure if the anchor was over sand or weed.
 But at any rate, it seemed to hold.
 After this “close encounter” I had some coffee and started departure preparations.
 First, I siphoned 2 jerry cans of fuel, about 45 L, into the Diesel tank.
 Then I raised the dinghy and lashed it on the deck.

 It was 0900 when I pulled up the anchor.
 Our destination was Schinousa because I wanted to be closer to Naxos, in case the weather deteriorates, where I was to meet with Manos and Nadia but I did not want to be there yet.
 The wind was 15-25 knots from the N. I opened about 25% of the headsail and sailed.
 There were large seas.
 It was a nice fast sail.
 Later the wind diminished to 18-20 knots, still from the N, and I opened more of the headsail maintaining our speed of 6.5 knots.
-The barometer has increased since yesterday from 1012 to 1016 mB while the Navtex has issued a gale warning for the Black Sea but the forecast for the SE Aegean was for force 5-6 NW which was less than what we were experiencing.
+The barometer has increased since yesterday from 1012 to 1016 mB while the Navtex had issued a gale warning for the Black Sea but the forecast for the SE Aegean was for force 5-6 NW which was less than what we were experiencing.

 We arrived in Schinousa at 1225, after 19.2 M. I anchored in 6.5 m over sand at the exact cove [36° 51.4' N 25° 31.9' E] that I had anchored over 2 years ago.
 It was windy but very calm in the cove.
 I kept the engine running for a while to charge the batteries and make some fresh water.
 I washed the cockpit which was getting dirty and put up the tent, although it was not very hot.
 This place is great!
 Calm and not too gusty and while the anemometer at the top of the mast measured 15 knots down at the cockpit you hardly felt the wind.
 Not a soul in sight.

 In the evening I was treated to another nice sunset while sipping my ouzo.
-It got dark, the only visible lights come from distant Ios.
+It got dark, the only visible lights came from distant Ios.
 But it also got cold: 21°C (70°F) with 54% relative humidity and the barometer still rising at 1018 mB.
 It was too cold to eat outside.
 I put up the spray-hood for protection and closed the hatches.
 For supper I a made spaghetti with a fresh tomato sauce.
-Kept reading the Smyrna witches story.
+I kept reading the Smyrna witches story.
 It was very absorbing.

 Thursday October 3, 2002 Day 43